steveny2k/docker-predictionio/README.md

     $ docker run -it -p 8000:8000 steveny/predictionio /bin/bash
     ```

-    b). (slower) build docker image from local Dockerfile: cd to the path containing the Dockerfile, then:
+    b). (slower) build docker image from local Dockerfile: git checkout the desired branch; cd to the path containing the Dockerfile, then:

     ```Bash
     $ docker build -t predictionio .